chiubaca/100-days-of-code/log.md

 **Link to work:** coming shortly

+### Day 2: January 2, 2017
+**Today's Progress**: revisted my Jekyll Blog <https://chiubaca.github.io/> and done some played around with Skeleton framework.
+I may re-write my blog to use the skeleton framework as practice.

+**Thoughts:** Tomomorrow I know will be hard to find time to code, but I thinking of messing around with Flexbox next.

 <!---
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)